rebbrunner/python-computer-publish/README.md

 Added an initial vm translator that operates on a stack architecture.
 Implements arithmetic and logical operators, as well as push and pop operations across 8 virtual segments (architecture described in nand2tetris book).
 Also added example vm program and its generated outputs.

+### Updated 2/26/2021 with VM translator (pt 2) and Optimized RAM

+Added full implementation of vm translator including generation of bootstrap code, program flow, and call & return.
+Added FAST_RAM and FAST_REGISTER.
+FAST_RAM provides a significant boost to reading/writing from RAM, however, has not been implemented into builds yet.

 Current Workflow:

 Write a vm program -> call `vmtranslator.py filename` -> call `assembly.py filename` -> call `computer.py`